How to Choose KDP Categories in 2026 (And Actually Rank #1)

 How long does it take for category changes to appear?

-BISAC changes made through your KDP dashboard typically appear within 24-48 hours.
-Category requests submitted to KDP support usually take 2-5 business days.
+Category changes made through your KDP dashboard typically appear within 24-72 hours.
 During high-volume periods (like holiday publishing seasons), it may take longer.

 Does Amazon automatically put my book in categories based on keywords?

 Sometimes.
 Amazon may place your book in certain browse categories based on keywords in your title, subtitle, or backend keyword fields.
-This isn't guaranteed, so don't rely on it.
-For specific category placement, request directly from support.
+This isn't guaranteed, but it's one of the few ways to appear in more than 3 categories.
+Research which keywords are associated with your target categories and include them strategically in your metadata.

 Can I be removed from a category I didn't choose?